-5.1 PL case
+5.2 PL case

 Assume there is some finite triangulation of Ω such that f and g are linear on each simplex of the triangulation.
 Functions f and g are LR (locally retractible), but not necessarily point destructible.
-The critical points of f and g are located at the triangulation vertices.
-A small perturbation of the scalar value at each triangulation vertex and the linear interpolation of those values over the triangulation simplices, gives new piecewise linear functions which are point destructible.
+A small perturbation of the scalar value at each triangulation vertex and the linear interpolation of those values over the triangulation simplices, gives new piecewise linear functions where no two vertices have the same scalar value.
+These new functions are point destructible and their vertices are located at the triangulation vertices.